spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 #### Running the Sink

-Using the [pre-defined](#configuring-the-usagecostlogger-application) configuration properties(along with a unique server port) for `UsageCostLogger`, you can run the application as follows:
+By using the [pre-defined](#configuring-the-usagecostlogger-application) configuration properties (along with a unique server port) for `UsageCostLogger`, you can run the application, as follows:

 ```
 java -jar target/usage-cost-logger-kafka-0.0.1-SNAPSHOT.jar --server.port=9003 &
 ```

-Now, you can see that this application logs the usage cost detail.
+Now you can see that this application logs the usage cost detail.

 ### Cloud Foundry

-This section will walk you through how to deploy the `UsageDetailSender`, `UsageCostProcessor` and `UsageCostLogger` applications on CloudFoundry.
+This section walks you through how to deploy the `UsageDetailSender`, `UsageCostProcessor`, and `UsageCostLogger` applications on CloudFoundry.

-#### Create CF manifest for UsageDetail Sender
+#### Create a CF Manifest for the `UsageDetail` Sender

-Create a CF manifest yaml `usage-detail-sender.yml` file for the `UsageDetailSender` using its configuration properties:
+You need to create a CF manifest YAML file called `usage-detail-sender.yml` for the `UsageDetailSender` to define its configuration properties, as follows

 ```
 applications: